OuhscBbmc/RedcapExamplesAndPatterns/DocumentationGlobal/ResourcesInstallation.md

 * **[ODBC Driver for SQL Server](https://www.microsoft.com/en-us/download/details.aspx?id=53339)** is for connecting to the [token server](https://github.com/OuhscBbmc/REDCapR/blob/master/vignettes/SecurityDatabase.Rmd), if your institution is using one.
 As of this writing, version 13.1 is the most recent driver version.
 See if a new one exists. {added Feb 2017}
 * **[R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/)** is necessary to build some packages in development hosted on GitHub. {added Feb 2017}
 * **[Notepad++](http://notepad-plus-plus.org/)** is a text editor that allows you look at the raw text files, such as code and CSVs.
 For CSVs and other data files, it's helpful when troubleshooting (instead of looking at the file through Excel, which masks & causes some issues).  {added Sept 2012}
 * **[Atom](https://atom.io/)** is a text editor, similar to Notepad++.
 Notepad++ appears more efficient opening large CSVs.
 Atom is better suited when editing a lot of files in a repository.
-For finding and replacing across a lot of files, it is superior to Notepad++ and RStudio; it permits regexes and has a great GUI preview of the potential replacements.
+For finding and replacing across a lot of files, it is superior to Notepad++ and RStudio; it permits regexes and has a great GUI preview of the potential replacements.Productivity is enchanced with the following [Atom packages]():

+    * [Sublime Style Column Selection](https://atom.io/packages/Sublime-Style-Column-Selection): Enable Sublime style 'Column Selection'.
+Just hold 'alt' while you select, or select using your middle mouse button.
+    * [atom-beautify](https://atom.io/packages/atom-beautify): Beautify HTML, CSS, JavaScript, PHP, Python, Ruby, Java, C, C++, C#, Objective-C, CoffeeScript, TypeScript, Coldfusion, SQL, and more in Atom.
+    * [atom-wrap-in-tag](https://atom.io/packages/atom-wrap-in-tag): wraps tag around selection; just select a word or phrase and hit Alt + Shift + w.
+    * [minimap](https://atom.io/packages/minimap): A preview of the full source code (in the right margin).
+    * [script](https://atom.io/packages/script): Run scripts based on file name, a selection of code, or by line number.
+    * [git-plus](https://atom.io/packages/git-plus): Do git things without the terminal (I don't this is necessary anymore).

 * **[SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)** is an easy way to access the database and write queries (and transfer the SQL to an R file).
 It's not required for the REDCap API, but it's usually necessary when integrating REDCap with other databases.
 * **[Pulse Secure](https://connect.ouhsc.edu)** is VPN client for OUHSC researchers.
 It's not required for the REDCap API, but it's usually necessary to communicate with other campus data sources.